Skip to content

 OGG Vorbis (.ogg)

 The OGG Container refers to the free, open-container format developed by the Xiph.Org Foundation that can be used for various types of media data, including audio and video streams.
-Meanwhile, The Vorbis Codec is the standalone compression standard typically used with OGG standard.
+Meanwhile, the Vorbis Codec is the standalone compression standard typically used with the OGG standard.
 This means that audio files compressed using the Vorbis Codec result in .ogg files.
 Compared to .mp3 files, .ogg files are smaller with lower bitrates while maintaining quality.

 Musical Instrument Digital Interface (.midi)